 My name is Jason Pargin and my work has been read by over 50 million people.
 That sounds like a lot, but keep in mind that this video of an elephant farting a man's hat off his head has been seen by 70 million.
 Most of my audience came via my old columns at Cracked.com, published under the pseudonym David Wong (albeit with my real name in the blurb at the end of each piece).

 I also wrote a gruesome, ridiculous horror novel called John Dies at the End that was turned into a movie and later earned me a spot on the New York Times bestseller list.
 I now write novels full time, you can find buy links for all five of them here.
-My next is due out in the fall of 2022 and will be published under my real name.
+My next is due out in October 2022 (pre-order now!) and will be published under my real name.
 The books have titles like Zoey Punches the Future in the Dick because I worry that if I ever start taking myself too seriously, I will become intolerable.

 If you want more details, I have answered your every possible question below.
 Otherwise, here are my socials: